mifhud/copy-for-context/README.md

 - Right-click any tab title or use Command Palette
 - Alternative way to copy the currently selected tab file as markdown

+### 🏗️ Copy Folder Structure Only
+- Right-click on any folder in the Explorer
+- Copies the directory tree structure without file contents
+- Perfect for sharing project organization
+- Shows folders (📁) and files (📄) with proper indentation

+### 📁 Copy Folder Structure with File Structure
+- Right-click on any folder in the Explorer
+- Copies both the directory structure and all file contents
+- Ideal for sharing complete project context
+- Combines folder tree visualization with actual code

+### 🚫 Gitignore Support (NEW)
+- Automatically respects `.gitignore` rules when copying folders
+- Excludes files and directories listed in `.gitignore`
+- Can be toggled on/off in settings
+- Works with all folder-related copy operations

 ## Usage

 ### From Explorer

+#### Files
 1. Select one or more files in the VS Code Explorer
 2. Right-click on the selection
 3. Choose **"Copy for Context"**
 4. The formatted markdown is now in your clipboard

+#### Folders
+1. Right-click on any folder in the VS Code Explorer
+2. Choose one of the folder options:
+   - **"Copy Folder Structure Only"** - Gets directory tree without file contents
+   - **"Copy Folder Structure with File Structure"** - Gets directory tree plus all file contents
+3. The formatted markdown is now in your clipboard

 ### From Tab Context Menu
 1. Right-click on any tab title